kristinemlarson/gnssrefl/README.md

 * git clone https://github.com/kristinemlarson/gnssrefl
 * cd into that directory, set up a virtual environment, a la python3 -m venv env
 * activate your virtual environment
-* pip3 install wheel (we are working to remove this step)
+* pip install wheel (we are working to remove this step)
-* pip3 install .
+* pip install .
+* from what I understand, you should be able to use pip3 instead of pip

 If you use the PyPi version:

 * make a directory, cd into that directory, set up a virtual environment
 * activate the virtual environment
-* pip3 install wheel (we are working to remove this step)
+* pip install wheel (we are working to remove this step)
-* pip3 install gnssrefl
+* pip install gnssrefl
+* from what I understand, you should be able to use pip3 instead of pip

 To use **only** python codes, you will need to be sure that your RINEX files are not Hatanaka compressed.